dsuyu1/workflows-and-agents-with-langgraph/Part 1: Workflows/readme.md

 llm = HuggingFacePipeline(pipeline=pipe)
 ```

-### Adding a dataclass
+### Defining the state

-Our intelligent system workflow starts by defining a **state**.
+Think of the state as your system's memory - everything important gets stored here as it flows through your workflow.
 We'll use a `dataclass` to define our state.
 In LangChain, a `dataclass` is utilized as a method for **defining the structure of data**, particularly within the context of managing state in LangGraph.

 ```python
 @dataclass # defines structure of our LangChain state